-On today’s date in 1815, the Treaty of Peace and Amity between Great Britain and the U.S. was proclaimed, officially ending the War of 1812.
+On today’s date in 1815, the Treaty of Peace and Amity was proclaimed by Great Britain and the U.S. to officially end the War of 1812.

-While historians often debate the winners of the war, which was fought across Upper and Lower Canada, on the Great Lakes and the Atlantic Ocean as well as in the U.S., a senior adviser to former U.S. secretary of state Condoleezza Rice said “ultimately, Canada and Canadians won the War of 1812.”
+While historians often debate the winners of the war, a senior adviser to former U.S. secretary of state Condoleezza Rice once said, “Ultimately, Canada and Canadians won the War of 1812.”

 2012 SILVER DOLLAR

 In 2012, the Royal Canadian Mint issued a silver dollar commemorating the 200th anniversary of the War of 1812.

 The reverse design by Canadian artist Ardell Bourgeois depicts a British sergeant, a Canadian Voltigeur and an Iroquois warrior approaching U.S. invaders to defend the borders and colonies they represent.
 With a mintage of 40,000, the coin features 200 finely struck beads encircling its design to symbolize the war’s 200th anniversary.